prajaktajagdale/slate/source/index.html.md

 }
 ```

-The ItemRequest object represents all the configurable parameters that can be specified by a client during generation of a new item or storage of an existing item.
 Through ItemRequest, a client can dictate if an item can be cached or whether it&#039;s hidden.
 Clients can also indicate whether mulitple versions of the item need to be managed by IDPS, a feature directed at simplifying key rotation.
 In addition to storage and
 retrieval of specific versions, IDPS also provides the ability to invoke operations like encrypt and decrypt with specific versions of an item.
 For items derived from a versioned item, changes to the version are propagated transparently to the derived items upon their subsequent retrieval.
 Clients also have the option of attaching metadata with each item and its versions.